FLORENCE TO ROME

 Day 3.
 Bagno Vignoni – Bolsena (43 miles)

-Hotel Lido – Bolsena
+Hotel Holiday sul Lago – Bolsena

 Day 4.
 Bolsena – Rome (56 miles)

 Our last day, the most challenging.
 56 Miles from Bolsena to Rome.
 But not to worry as it's mostly flat terrain (no problem after Tuscany's hills!).
-Entering Lazio we find a landscape that reminds us of ancient times (especially as depicted in Hollywood's most epic biblical and gladiator films).
+We find a landscape that reminds us of ancient times (especially as depicted in Hollywood's most epic biblical and gladiator films).
 Likewise, the villages we pass through have an identity all their own and like nothing we've seen so far.
 Towns frozen in time -- very real, very charming and decidedly non touristy.
 Do such places even still exist in Italy?
 Or is it another movie set?
 But no time to ponder this.
 Rome is there -- you can see it in the distance.
-Another few miles and you'll have arrived at the Eternal City!
+Another few miles and you'll have arrived at the outskirts of the Eternal City!

 Transfer and drop off at Termini train station in Rome.